djmBoulder/quantitative-data-management-workflow/README.md

 This repository contains the curriculum scaffold for the IBS CU Boulder microcredential **Quantitative Data Management and Workflow for Social Scientists**.
 The microcredential introduces reproducible data management and data wrangling habits for graduate students preparing for quantitative research and methods coursework.

-Created by Donald Mather, Statistics Consultant, Computing & Research Services, Institute of Behavioral Science, University of Colorado Boulder, Boulder, Colorado
+Donald Mather, Statistics Consultant, Computing & Research Services, Institute of Behavioral Science, University of Colorado Boulder, Boulder, Colorado

 ## For Reviewers